kietngt00/Virtual-Mouse/README.md

 ### Double Left Click

 Use only index and middle fingers.
 Put the two fingers far to double-click.

+### Scroll Up

+Use thumb and index fingers.
+Other fingers need to be closed.

+### Scroll Down

+Use thumb, index and middle fingers.
+Other fingers need to be closed.

 # Installation

-## Virtual Environment
+### Virtual Environment

 At the location of this program folder, open a terminal and type in
 `virtualenv venv`

-## Dependencies
+### Dependencies

 In the opened terminal, type in
 `venv/Scripts/activate`
 After this command line, (venv) should appear at the begin of the prompt.
 Then type in
-``pip3 install -r requirments.txt`
+`pip3 install -r requirments.txt`

-# Run Program
+## Run Program

 In the opened terminal, type in
 `python3 main.py`